emsi76/unifi_rclone.webdav/README.md

   <li>No liability for damage or malfunctions of your Dream Machine caused by the installation of this utility.</li>
   <li>Operating a WebDav Server on your UDM can cause the disk storage to run out of space with corresponding consequences for the stability of the entire system.</li>
   <li>The default installation creates a 'webdav' WebDav user with default password 'webdav'.
 Be aware to change the users/passwords under the htpasswd file especially before opening ports of your firewall.</li>
+  <li>Upgrading your Dream Machine firmware typically requires to install again.</li>
+  <li>WebDav data under the root folder currently is persitent after reboot or even firmware update.
+But future upgrades could lead to data loss depending on what unifi is changing in the UnifiOS.</li>
   </ul>
 </p>
 <p>